 In order to better inform policy makers about nursing workforce demand and to be able to predict future nursing workforce needs, it is important to identify the number of nurses that are being prepared to take on faculty positions in Louisiana, as well as leadership positions within various healthcare systems.
-A major limitation related to reporting on enrollment of Louisiana's RNs in APRN and non-licensure Graduate Nursing programs is the inability to track those nurses that are enrolled in online or out-of-state programs that are not under the jurisdiction of the Board of Nursing.
-Five of Louisiana's Graduate Nursing Programs offer Graduate Degrees in Nursing Education and five offer a Graduate Degrees in Nursing Administration/Executive (Table 40).
+A major limitation related to reporting on enrollment of Louisiana's RNs in APRN and non-licensure Graduate Nursing programs is the inability to track those nurses that are enrolled in online or out-of-state programs offer Graduate Degrees in Nursing Education and five offer a Graduate Degrees in Nursing Administration/Executive (Table 40).
 The University of Louisiana at Monroe began offering the Clinical Nurse Leader Program with Gerontology as a specialty in 2016.
 LSBN has jurisdiction over graduate nursing programs that lead to the APRN degree which require licensure, but not those that lead to non-licensure graduate degrees in Nursing Education, Nursing Administration/Executive, and the Clinical Nurse Leader.